TClark000/sei-project-3/README.md

 * Visitor and local users can register, login and create profiles and upload images
 * TODO would include additional visitor and local features such as contacting those hosting events, scheduling and booking

+## Challenges and Wins
+* The first hurdle for my team was ... picking the team name 'Pistachio Glampers'  The initial plan was to create a glamping website (camping involving accommodation and facilities more luxurious than those associated with traditional camping).
+We changed tack though and the app is based on locals providing tips about visiting Montréal, Canada.
+The team name remained
+* Working as a team, planning, git, creating and checking out branches, merging and pushing to GitHub
+    ```shell
+    ➜  sei-project-3 git:(development) gco -b coord
+    Switched to a new branch 'coord'
+    ➜  sei-project-3 git:(coord)
+    ```
+* Features such as adding geo-coordinates, image uploads, updating profiles from a general user to a contributing local were enjoyable to resolve
+* Focusing on the qualities of a successful team: listening, contributing, supporting, planning and the odd laugh - focusing on our goal was a win

 ## Status
 Project is: _no longer continue_ (GA software immersion course concluded)